narulakeshav/fahrenheit/README.md

 ![Screenshot](http://goo.gl/0A7jI2)

 # How it Works
 I used [OpenWeatherAPI](http://openweathermap.org/api) in order to fetch the weather of user's current location.
-The data was in `JSON` format, which I parsed using the `$.getJSON(url, function(data))` by jQuery.
+The data was in `JSON` format, which I parsed using the `$.getJSON()` method by jQuery.
 Here's an example:
 ```
 {
     "coord":{